shieldytg/bot/README.md

 Set your bot token using configuration file, look at [config documentation](https://sp3rick.github.io/GroupHelp/wiki/configuration/).

-Open a terminal inside LibreGroupHelp folder and run this commands
+Open a terminal inside Shieldy folder and run this commands

 ```bash
 npm install
 ```

-Now you should be ready to run LibreGroupHelp using:
+Now you should be ready to run Shieldy using:
 ```bash
 node index.js
 ```